Cray Valley Paper Mills F.C.: History

 In 2002–03 Cray Valley won Division One West, earning promotion to the Premier Division.
 Two seasons later they won the Premier Division.
 After finishing third in 2010–11, they moved up to the Kent League, which was renamed the Southern Counties East League in 2013.
 When the league gained a second division in 2016, the club became members of the Premier Division.
 In 2016–17 they won the London Senior Cup, beating Metropolitan Police 2–1 in the final, becoming the lowest-ranked team to ever win the trophy.
 They were also runners-up in the Kent Reliance Senior Trophy in the same season.
 However they were disqualified from the first round of the FA Vase for fielding an ineligible player, former Crystal Palace defender Matthew Parsons.
 The club reached the London Senior Cup final again the following season, but lost 4–1 to Balham.

 The 2018–19 season saw Cray Valley reach the FA Vase final for the first time, in which they lost 3–1 after extra time to Chertsey Town at Wembley Stadium.
 They were also Southern Counties East League Premier Division champions, earning promotion to the South East Division of the Isthmian League.
 In 2020–21 the club reached the first round of the FA Cup for the first time, losing 1–0 at Havant & Waterlooville.
 They reached the first round again in 2023–24, when they were drawn away to local League One side Charlton Athletic.
 After a 1–1 draw at the Valley, they lost the replay 6–1.
 The season also saw the club win the South East Division title, earning promotion to the Premier Division.

 In 2024–25 Cray Valley finished fourth in the Premier Division, qualifying for the promotion play-offs, in which they lost 4–3 to Dartford in the semi-finals.
+The following season saw the club finish fourth-from-bottom of the Premier Division, resulting in relegation back to the South East Division.